Skip to content

 from taipy import Config, Frequency

-In this small example, we create a scenario configuration ScenarioConfig from a pipeline configuration with a WEEKLY frequency.
+In this small example, we create a scenario configuration ScenarioConfig from a task configuration with a WEEKLY frequency.
 When scenarios (entities) get instantiated using the scenario configuration above, they will be associated with a Cycle corresponding to their creation date.
 See the documentation on Scenario and cycle management.

 Using scenario comparators